tudelft3d/website/education/msctopics/index.md

 This project is done in cooperation with [Readaar](http://www.readaar.com).
 Readaar already developed a method to efficiently determine 3D roof segments from LiDAR data.
 Their current method is extremely fast (less than 2 days to process the entire Netherlands on a normal workstation) and gives a coarse estimation (~1m planar accuracy) of all roof segments in the Netherlands.
-They want to upgrade their current method to combine LiDAR with aerial imagery to profit from the much higher resolution of imagery wrt LiDAR.
+They want to upgrade their current method to combine LiDAR with aerial imagery to profit from the much higher resolution of imagery w.r.t.
+LiDAR.
 There are multiple ways to achieve this, which could be focused more on traditional point cloud processing methods or more on object detection/machine learning approaches.
 Both stereo imagery and LiDAR data are available for the entire Netherlands.

 The student will be helped by a remote sensing specialist (ir.
-Sven Briels) and a machine learning expert (Jean-Michel Renders Phd.) from [Readaar](http://www.readaar.com), and supervisors from TU Delft.
+Sven Briels) and a machine learning expert (Jean-Michel Renders, PhD) from [Readaar](http://www.readaar.com), and supervisors from TU Delft.

 For this position we ask for programming skills, preferably in Matlab.
 The student will have to develop and test a large number of algorithms and approaches to get information from the raw data.